// Blog

 2. Be friendly

-Right or wrong, chilly people get chilly reactions from others.
+Cold people get cold reactions from others.
 Even if you’re not the warmest person in the world, there are still some simple ways to be warm and friendly.
 Smile, for one.
 Give a firm handshake, make eye contact, and engage with the person in front of you.

 Again, avoid “forcing the friendliness.”
 Most of us know someone who wanted to be liked so much that it showed.
 That person likely appeared needy and conspicuous, which are not ideal perceptions to engender during a sales call.
 We’ve found that asking follow-up questions is a great vehicle for coming across as friendly and conversational (more on that later).

 Tunnel vision isn't good for building rapport.
-Sure, people are naturally self-focused (I’m no different).
-But a seller will find it difficult to build rapport if they only focus on closing the deal—especially if it’s at the expense of learning about buyers, hearing their needs, and crafting a tailored solution.
+People are often self-focused, but sellers will find it difficult to build rapport if they only focus on closing the deal—especially if it’s at the expense of learning about buyers, hearing their needs, and crafting a tailored solution.

-Buyers want to feel like they have an opportunity to share what they're thinking, including their desires, fears, and problems.
+Buyers want the opportunity to share what they're thinking, including their desires, fears, and problems.
 More importantly, they want to feel like they're being heard.
 The more you can show you're listening to them by making the effort to relate, the more likely they are to keep talking.

 I’m talking about empathy.
 Empathic sellers are: